 A Bachelor's degree in Digital Sciences is not required for admission, and students may enter in the fall or spring semester.
 For additional admission information, see Graduate Admission and Graduate Admission for International Students (if applicable).

-Six concentrations provide an opportunity for deeper study in one of these areas.
-Students may continue to study in their undergraduate field or may choose to study in a complementary area.
+Students may continue to study in their undergraduate field or may choose to study in a complementary area for their concentration.
 For working professionals, using this concentration to acquire a new skill set or update existing skills may open new career opportunities.

 For students interested in Enterprise Architecture, a 18-credit Post-Baccalaureate Certificate in Enterprise Architecture is also available.
 This new certificate program is intended for students who do not have the time or funds to invest in a 32-credit Master's program, or who already have a Master's degree, or whose work environment values completion of a certificate program.